gosub-com/Zurfur/Doc/runtime-model.md

-# Memory Model
+# Runtime Model

-Zurfur is single-threaded, stores nested data fields directly in-line by default (similar to C), and operates within a strict ownership model.
+Zurfur is single-threaded (for now), stores nested data fields directly in-line by default, and operates within a strict ownership model.
 This deterministic landscape opens the door to high-performance reference counting (RC) rather than relying on a heavy compacting runtime.
 By utilizing static lifetime analysis, many (if not most) reference count updates can be entirely